 The diet that is right for you is one that you can maintain.
 While a Keto diet may be much more restrictive compared to Paleo, it isn’t impossible to maintain.
 However, being a less intensive diet, Paleo makes it easier to maintain in the long run.
 In terms of which one is healthier, that will depend on your diet plan.
 If you rely on bacon as your fat and protein source, then of course that isn’t healthy.

-No matter which diet you decide to go with, Eatology’s Paleo and Keto Light Diet meal plans are both options that are great for those who want to lose weight and transition into a diet that is less dependent on processed foods.
+No matter which diet you decide to go with, Eatology’s Paleo weekly meal plan and Keto Light Diet meal plans are both options that are great for those who want to lose weight and transition into a diet that is less dependent on processed foods.
+Eatology is extremely careful in the selection of ingredients and strive to ensure high quality products at a fair price.